Gurkirat Singh

-Gurkirat Singh (born 16 July 2003) is an Indian professional footballer who plays as a striker for Indian Super League club Chennaiyin.
-He has represented India at various youth international levels.
+Gurkirat Singh (born 16 July 2003) is an Indian professional footballer who plays as a forward for Indian Super League club Punjab.

 Club career

-Mumbai City FC
+Mumbai City

-On September 18, 2021, Indian Super League club Mumbai City FC announced the signing of Gurkirat from developmental club Indian Arrows on a 3-year contract, with an option to extend the contract by an extra year.
+On September 18, 2021, Indian Super League club Mumbai City announced the signing of Gurkirat from developmental club Indian Arrows on a 3-year contract, with an option to extend the contract by an extra year.
 He made his ISL debut on 1 December 2021, as an 80th minute substitute in the club's 1–5 victory over ATK Mohun Bagan (now Mohun Bagan Super Giant).
 More than two years after his debut, Gurkirat scored his first ISL goal on 28 December 2023 against Chennaiyin FC, with a neat finish on his left foot from outside the area in the 90th minute.
 This strike was the last goal of the match, which ended 3–0 to The Islanders.

-Chennaiyin FC
+Chennaiyin

-On 18 June 2024, following the expiry of his Mumbai City FC contract, Gurkirat signed for Chennaiyin FC on a 2-year contract.
+On 18 June 2024, following the expiry of his Mumbai City contract, Gurkirat signed for Chennaiyin on a 2-year contract.